ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 ### Arithmetic Operations

-Let's start with the simplest mathematical operations that are arithmetic operations.
-Programming languages use usual symbols to denote them:
+Let's start with the arithmetic operations because they are the simplest.
+Programming languages use regular symbols to denote them:

 * `+` addition
 * `-` subtraction
 * `/` division
 * `*` multiplication

-Two more operations are often used in programming.
+There are two more operations that are often used in programming.
 These are exponentiation and [division with remainder](https://en.wikipedia.org/wiki/Euclidean_division).

 Suppose that you want to raise the `a` number to the power of `b`.
-You can write it this way: a^b^.
+You can write it on paper this way: a^b^.
 Here `a` is the base and `b` is the exponent.
-For example, raising two to the power of seven is written as 2^7^.
-You can write this operation with two asterisks in Bash:
+If you want to raise two to the power of seven, you write 2^7^.
+The same operation in Bash looks like this:
 {line-numbers: false}
 ```
 2**7
 ```

-Calculating the remainder of the division is a complex but essential operation in programming.
-Let's take a closer look at it.
-Suppose we have divided one integer number by another.
-A result is a fractional number.
-In this case, we say that the division produced a [**remainder**](https://en.wikipedia.org/wiki/Remainder).
+Calculating the remainder of a division is a complex but essential operation in programming.
+Therefore, we should consider it in detail.

+Suppose that you have divided one integer by another.
+You get a fractional number in the result.
+The division operation produced a [**remainder**](https://en.wikipedia.org/wiki/Remainder) in this case.

-For example, let's divide 10 (the dividend) by 3 (the divisor).
-If we round the result, we get 3.33333 (the quotient).
-In this case, the remainder of the division is 1.
-To find it, we should multiply the divisor 3 by the integer part of the quotient 3 (the incomplete quotient).
+Here is an example.
+Suppose that you want to divide the number 10 (the dividend) by 3 (the divisor).
+If you round the result, you will get 3.33333 (the quotient).
+The remainder of the division equals 1 in this case.
+To find it, you should multiply the divisor 3 by the integer part of the quotient 3 (the incomplete quotient).
 Then subtract the result from the dividend 10.
-It gives us the remainder, which is equal to 1.
+It gives you the remainder, which equals 1.

 Let's write our calculations in formulas.
 We can introduce the following notation for that: